omnia451/task-13.3---NN-Magic/README.md

 ## Modifying the network
 ### After running `network-modified.py`
+  * Cross-entropy cost function and a weight initialization approach were added to this code to help overcome learning slow downs
   * On running the basic code present in this repo, a model is created with accuracy of around 95.6%, which is not really a big difference from the previous model, but at least I got the chance to learn more about the new topics introduced in this chapter
     ![3](https://github.com/user-attachments/assets/23238605-3b40-455d-97af-c5f25f082f45)